nuclia/frontend/README.md

 CI/CD deployment does not cover:

-- the desktop app as its artefacts are released directly in the Github repo;
 - the SDK as it is released in the NPM registry;
 - the NucliaDB admin app as it is released in the Python registry.